-Annual and Semi-Annual Reports
+Annual and Semi-Annual Reports and Form N-CSR

-The Fund's annual and semi-annual Reports (collectively, the "Shareholder Reports") will provide the most recent financial reports and portfolio listings.
-The annual report will contain a discussion of the market conditions and investment strategies that affected the Fund's performance during the Fund's last fiscal year.
+Additional information about the Fund's investments is available in the Fund's annual and semi-annual reports to shareholders and in Form N-CSR.
+In the annual report, you will find a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during its last fiscal year.
+In Form N-CSR, you will find the Fund's annual and semi-annual financial statements.

-The SAI and the Shareholder Reports will be available free of charge on the Fund's website at www.millervaluefunds.com You can obtain a free copy of the SAI and Shareholder Reports, request other information, or make general inquiries about the Fund by calling the Fund at 1-888-593-5110 or by writing to:
+The SAI, the annual and semi-annual reports, and other information such as the Fund's financial statements are available free of charge on the Fund's website at www.millervaluefunds.com.
+You can obtain a free copy of the SAI, annual and semi-annual reports, and financial statements, request other information, or make general inquiries about the Fund by calling the Fund at 1-888-593-5110 or by writing to: